rolfen/conncheck/README.md

 ## Sample Output

 This is a rough idea of what you get.
 The real output will have some formatting and styling added. `Toggle Ping` would be a button to start / stop pinging.
-The ASCII graph would shouw the latency in milliseconds and would be updated every second.
+The ASCII graph would indicate latency in milliseconds and would be updated every second.

 ```
 Hi